F5Networks/f5-cloud-failover-extension/docs/index.rst

 F5 Cloud Failover
 =================

 Welcome to the F5 Cloud Failover User Guide.
-To provide feedback on this documentation, you can file a `GitHub Issue <https://github.com/f5networks/f5-cloud-failover/issues>`.
+To provide feedback on this documentation, you can file a |github|.

 Introduction
 ------------